diodechain/diode-docs/content/docs/UseCases/equipment_access.md

 ***Maintain remote equipment over 256-bit E2EE connections.***

-With Diode, it is simple to manage remote access to assets for your team, or your various suppliers.
+With Diode, it is simple to manage remote access to assets for your team and your suppliers.
 Blockchain-anchored self-custody credentials ensure the integrity of each Zero Trust connection.

 Devices can be remotely accessed via SSH, VNC, or any API-driven interface.
 If the device has a local web configuration dashboard, it is simple to provide secure end-to-end encrypted access to team members.